The Tale of Custard the Dragon

 Stanza 14 & 15

 The last two stanzas are repeated to emphasise and highlight that Belinda still lives in her white house with her pets joyfully and noisily.
 All of them continued speaking high of their bravery and Custard retained his meek and gentle nature.
+It conveys the moral that 'barking dogs seldom bite'.

 Difficult words and terms